Harrylevesque/Expo2026/README.md

 sept 18
 continued yesterday's work

+sept 19
+struggled with evcrypting local secret with a PQC safe algorithm

 ### the plan
 create a system for loging in using a simple qr code scan i will need to: